2600hz/docker/README.md

 You need hosts file to access ui by http://kazoo-ui.kazoo and http://monster-ui.kazoo, and they, in turn, need to access http://kazoo.kazoo:8000, and you probably want to run UI on your host.

+Please note each container run.sh and build.sh should be run inside their respective folders.

 After start
 ===========